 The physical links interconnecting the IP routers and the transport network can be OTN links.
 In this case, the physical/optical interconnections below the ODU layer are supposed to be pre-configured and not exposed at the MPI to the MDSC.

-In order to setup a 10Gb IP link between C-R1 and C-R5, an ODU2 end-to-end data plane connection needs be created between C-R1 and C-R5, crossing transport nodes S3, S1, S2, S31, S33, S34, S15 and S18 which belong to different PNC domains.
+To setup a 10Gb IP link between C-R1 and C-R5, an ODU2 end-to-end data plane connection needs be created between C-R1 and C-R5, crossing transport nodes S3, S1, S2, S31, S33, S34, S15 and S18 which belong to different PNC domains.

 The traffic flow between C-R1 and C-R5 can be summarized as: